 Retirement planning is no easy task.
-Not only do factors like salary, debt and expenses all affect your ability to save, but there’s also no one-size-fits-all solution to realizing the vision of your golden years.
+Factors like salary, debt and expenses all affect your ability to save.
+There’s also no one-size-fits-all solution to realizing the vision of your golden years.

 Generally, the right plan is about timing, opportunity and avoiding mistakes that can destroy your retirement.
 With that in mind, here are four common mistakes to avoid.

 This may seem like a no-brainer, but having enough savings is obviously important to your retirement planning.
 Would it surprise you to know that 21 percent of Americans have nothing at all saved for their retirement?
 Or that a third of Americans have less than $5,000 saved?